-When you’ve been used to the office life for a few years or even decades, then making the switch to working from home is harder than it seems.
-While it may be a dream for many office dwellers at first, they quickly realize it’s more challenging to be productive at home.
+When you’ve been used to office life for a few years or even decades, switching to working from home is more complicated than it seems.
+While it may initially be a dream for many office dwellers, they quickly realize it’s more challenging to be productive at home.

-Also, the lack of in-person communication with colleagues is something that’s often missed.
+Also, the lack of in-person communication with colleagues is often missed.

-Here are five strategies that may help make the transition to remote working a little easier.
+Here are five strategies that may help make the transition to remote working easier.

 Keep Fixed Working Hours